The Organic Substrate

 , New York City

 Something has been happening for far longer than this present moment makes it look like.
 What once felt common, normal, and even practical feels dated.
-Solutions as mundane as org charts, meeting norms, leadership structures, and communication systems have begun to fall flat.
-Technology, once considered an operational imperative to keep up with, has given rise to a systemic, strategic risk – and opportunity.
+Solutions as familiar as org charts, meeting norms, leadership structures, and communication systems have begun to fall flat.
+Technology, once considered an operational imperative, has given rise to a systemic, strategic risk.
+And opportunity.

 Structural Change

 A technology problem.
 A talent problem.
 A leadership problem.
-An emotional intelligence problem.
-A recruiting problem.
+A consciousness problem.
 A culture problem.
 A marketing problem.
 An org chart problem.
-Right now they each register as insufficient one and dones.
-The program, framework, partnership, purpose statement, and workflow reconfiguration don't singularly solve for the challenges ahead.
+Right now they each register as the reach.
+Familiar.
+Busy.
+Insufficient.
+Unsolved by a program, a framework, or a missive.

-Something more ancient and structural has pushed through into the collective.
+An ancient and structural phenomenon has cracked through into the collective.

 We are being asked to confront a largely unexamined layer at the basis of what all systems have been built upon during these many centuries.
 A particular quality of manufactured friction.
 A setup of designed imbalance.
-The architecture of inorganic, mechanistic, and rational.
+The architecture of the inorganic, the mechanistic, and the rational.
 A dismissal of the natural.
-The natural being flows and wholes – as a point of view.
+The natural being flows and wholes as a point of view.
 The embodied, not the fractured.

 New Technologies Arising